 Tennis is one of the most widespread sports in the world with an estimated 1,2 billion players around the world.
 For sports bettors tennis betting is very popular and especially for live betting due to the unique scoring system used for tennis.
 In this tennis betting guide, we will guide you through how to bet on tennis, some betting strategies, the rules of the game and history.

-The Best Tennis Betting Sites
+Best Online Tennis Betting in India

 How to Bet on Tennis